dcos/dcos-docs/1.8/usage/tutorials/create-service.md

 ---
 post_title: Creating and Running a Service
-nav_title: Running
+nav_title: Running a Service
 menu_order: 3
 ---

-This tutorials shows how to create and deploy a simple one-command service and a containerized service using both the DC/OS web interface and the CLI.
+This tutorial shows how to create and deploy a simple one-command service and a containerized service using both the DC/OS web interface and the CLI.

 ### Prerequisites
 - [A DC/OS cluster](/docs/1.8/administration/installing/)